geowarin/smux/README.md

 - By default, oxlint runs with its built-in recommended rules.

 If you need advanced configuration, see the oxlint docs: https://oxc-project.github.io/docs/guide/usage/oxlint.html

+## Code formatting with Prettier + OXC plugin

+If you prefer using Prettier, this project also supports it via the OXC Prettier plugin.

+- Format all files: `pnpm run prettier:write`
+- Check formatting only (CI-friendly): `pnpm run prettier:check`
+- Print formatted content to stdout: `pnpm run prettier`

+The Prettier configuration loads the OXC plugin from `.prettierrc.json`.
+You typically don't need any extra config; Prettier will use the plugin automatically when installed.